‘General Hospital’ Spoilers: Ava Goes After Liv For Morgan Murder Revenge

 A Crowd At The Crypt

 Next week on General Hospital, Morgan’s grave gets several visitors now that the truth is seeping out about who killed the youngest Corinthos son.
-On the Monday, March 13 General Hospital, Sonny treks to his son’s grave to pay his respects.
+On the Monday, March 13 General Hospital, Sonny Corinthos (Maurice Benard) treks to his son’s grave to pay his respects.
 Carly is there and runs into him.

-After Sonny leaves, Carly is still lurking when Ava shows up to see Morgan there.
+After Sonny leaves, Carly is still lurking when Ava shows up to see Morgan’s resting place.
 Carly is furious, reports General Hospital spoilers, but no one knows what Ava did to Morgan with the medication swap.
 Ava clarifies to Carly that the other Jerome sister killed her son on that General Hospital episode.

 #GH #GeneralHospital